Matthew 5: KJV

 Matthew 5:12

 After a few months in the concentration camp, Betsy died.
 Corrie was alone.
-Betsy had a dream that both her and Corrie would be set free from the camp.
+Before she died, Betsy had a dream that both her and Corrie would be set free from the camp.
 One week after Betsy died, Corrie was summoned to the camp office.
 Expecting to die like her sister, she was surprised to learn she was being set free and given a free train ride back to her home in Holland.
-After the war, she learned that her release was a paperwork mistake, and the week after she left all the women in her barracks were executed.
+After the war, she learned that her release from the concentration camp was a paperwork mistake, and in the weeks after she was set free, all the other women in her barracks were executed.
+Corrie was the only survivor.

-Corrie endured incredible persuection from the world around her.
-All because they had dared to show the love of God to people the Nazi’s hated.
-Her case is an extreme example of the persecution children of God can suffer in this world for simply being like Christ.
+Corrie endured incredible persecution from the world around her.
+All because she had dared to show the love of God to people who the Nazi’s hated.
+Her case is an extreme example of the persecution which children of God can suffer in this world for simply seeking to be like Christ.

 You Are The Light of the World

 Enduring persecution can be a hard and difficult thing.
 The normal human response to persecution is anger, bitterness, resentment, and a desire for revenge.
 But Jesus showed us a higher example.
 Although we may be faced with those natural responses, Christ can strengthen us to rise above.
-He explained that enduring persecution offers a unique opportunity to be a witness of Jesus.
+The apostle Paul explained that enduring persecution offers a unique opportunity to be a witness of Jesus.

 When Corrie Ten Boom returned to Holland, she rested and recovered from her time in the concentration camp.
-She was moved by her situation to return to Germany when the war was over and share the gospel with German people.
-She even transformed a former concentration camp into a center to share the gospel to help the German people.
+A she reflected on the persecution she suffered, she was moved by her situation to return to Germany when the war was over and share the gospel with German people.
+She even transformed a concentration camp into a center to share the gospel to help the German people.

 Corrie was able to use her time in the concentration camp as a testimony to minister to the very people who persecuted her.
-Seeing the love and strength God had given her was a powerful witness to the former camp guards and many repented of their deeds and gave their hearts to Christ.
-Rather than passing their hateful ideology to another generation of Germans, Corrie’s work sharing the gospel caused hearts to be turned to Christ.
+Seeing the love and strength God had given her was a powerful witness to the former Nazis and many repented of their deeds and gave their hearts to Christ.
+Because of Corrie’s work sharing the gospel, the hearts of many people were turned to Christ, rather than continuing another generation of a hateful ideology.

 In the later years of her life, Corrie traveled the world speaking about her great persecution and how Christ was with her to protect her and deliver her.
-She shared how with time he helped her to forgive those who killed her family, freed her from hate, and restore and strengthen the love in her heart.
-Thousands of souls were impacted by her testimony, all because of the persecution she had endured.
+She shared how with time Christ helped her to forgive those who killed her family, and how Christ went on to free her from hate, and restore and strengthen the love in her heart.
+Thousands of souls have been positively impacted by the testimony of Corrie Ten Boom, all because of the persecution she had endured.

 Let Your Light Shine Before Men

-In the midst of adversity and persecution, we may face great distressed.
-Paul talked about facing deep emotional despair in the midst of some of his persecutions.
-(2 Cor 1:8) Remembering the reward that waits for us in glory, knowing nothing can separate us from the love of God, and realizing that our tribulation today will not last forever, can help us through our days of despair.
+In the midst of adversity and persecution, we may face great distress.
+Paul talked about facing a deep emotional despair in the midst of his greatest persecutions.
+(2 Cor 1:8) Like Paul, we may face moments of despair in times of persecution, but remembering the reward that awaits us in glory, and knowing nothing can separate us from the love of God, and realizing that our tribulation today will not last forever, can help us through our days of despair.

 If they have persecuted me, they will also persecute you.